RFA Lyme Bay: Operational history

 In July 2024, both Lyme Bay and Argus deployed to Australia for exercise "Predators Run" which included troops from 40 Commando Royal Marines, and also involved US and Australian forces.
 In late 2024, Lyme Bay was reported in the Atlantic and paid a four-day visit to Ghana which was to be followed by visits to Nigeria, Sierra Leone and Senegal along with exercises with regional navies.

 In June 2025, Lyme Bay began a contractor support maintenance period at the A&P Tyne shipyard.
-The ship was reported operational again in late 2025, participating in exercise "Arctic Tide" in Norway.
+The ship was reported operational again in October 2025, participating in exercise "Arctic Tide" in Norway.
+However, as of late-2025 Lyme Bay was reportedly laid-up in Gibraltar due to "budgetary restrictions".

+In early 2026, in response to the outbreak of the 2026 Iran War, reports suggested that Lyme Bay was again being reactivated, possibly to provide support in the vicinity of the British Sovereign Base Areas on Cyprus.
+It was subsequently indicated that the ship would be refitted to serve in a mine countermeasures command role for Royal Navy autonomous systems.
+In May 2026, HMS Stirling Castle arrived in Gibraltar carrying the autonomous vessels RNMB Ariadne and RNMB Halcyon, along with other equipment, for likely operation from RFA Lyme Bay.